Welcome to week 42 of Anthony’s series that aims to help you write a novel in a year. Read last week’s post here.

 Breaking it down

 You could use your main character as the title of your book.
 A Man Called Ove by Fredrik Backman is a simple but intriguing way to use this approach.
 Girl, Interrupted a coming of age story by Susanna Keysen is a good example.
 Note also how the comma in the title gives it an extra edge.

-The Woman In Cabin 10 by Ruth Ware capitalises on the trend started by The Girl On The Train by Paula Hawkins.
+The Woman in Cabin 10 by Ruth Ware capitalises on the trend started by Girl on Train by Paula Hawkins.
 (But be wary of trends — by the time you latch on to them, they’re usually over.)

 ② Sneak peek or billboard.

 Alternatively, you could have a titillating phrase from your book as the title – like Now You See Her by James Patterson, or A Girl Walks Into A Bar by Paige Nick.
 Or it could be the blatant encapsulation of the plot, like Missing by James Patterson or Betrayed by Maria Barrett.